Dushyantgoswami/docs/docs/developers/start/init-sequencer.md

   --keyring-backend test
 ```

+This entity will post state updates automatically to the Dymension Hub.
 We've input the following flags into the transaction to attach a Sequencer to a RollApp:

 -   `creatorAddress` is the bech32-encoded address of the creator account
 -   `creator-pub-key` is the public key of the creator